-GHALCA Vice Chairman congratulates Fianoo for his new role
+GHALCA Vice Chairman Congratulates Fianoo For His New Role

+Mr Fianoo, Chairman of GHALCA was appointed Ambassador for Peace and Sports for West Africa, by an international organisation 'Peace and Sports'.

-“It is an honour for Kudjo Fianoo.
-He is an experience football administrator and no wonder he has been elevated to this level.
+'It is an honour for Kudjo Fianoo.
+He is an experienced football administrator and no wonder he has been elevated to this level.

 Vote for this Article